Mathématique: Chapter 48

 “Significantly more interested,” Rush admitted.

 “Let’s go put him in our debt,” Eli said.
-“Shall we?
-Bring the pizza.”
+“Bring the pizza.”

 Eli was late.
-He found this entirely unsurprising.

-He pulled the black jacket that was a recent thrift store acquisition closer around his shoulders, adjusted his glasses, and gingerly ran his fingers over the piece of metal attached to his right temple.
-He hadn’t awoken next to the Charles River with expectations of any kind, either about himself, or the life he had left behind.
-But over the intervening weeks, expectations had coalesced out of the personality he was still mapping.
+Rush pulled his black jacket (a recent thrift store acquisition) close around his shoulders, adjusted his glasses, and gingerly ran his fingers over the piece of metal attached to his temple.

-Typically, one did not expect desertion.
-That was the point.
-If one expected desertion then one could take steps to mitigate the consequences, and, clearly, he had taken no steps, no steps at all, to prepare for waking up next to the Charles River without any memory of who he was.
-Implicit in the idea of ‘desertion,’ was the idea of betrayal.
+One didn’t expect betrayal.
+If one expected betrayal, one could take steps to mitigate the consequences, and he’d taken no steps, no steps at all, to prepare for waking up next to the Charles River without any memory of who he was.

-Apparently, the rest of the world was proceeding along quite well in the absence of Nicholas Rush.
+And, apparently, the rest of the world was proceeding along quite well in the absence of Nicholas Rush.

 Was no one looking for him?

-He sighed, and shook his hair back out of his eyes.
 This train of thought was unproductive, pointless, and more than a little depressing.
-It was better to focus on progressing his situation.
-To that end, in the past month, he’d acquired an apartment, and, if he could continue to subsist on his diet of day-old baked goods, in roughly two weeks he’d be able to afford the hardware required for his secure attempt to contact J Shep.
-At which point, perhaps, he would find some approximation of answers.
+It was better, by far, to focus on acquiring knowledge.
+To that end, he’d secured an apartment, and, if he could continue to subsist on his diet of day-old baked goods, in roughly two weeks he’d be able to afford the hardware required for his secure attempt to contact J Shep.

-Presumably, this was ‘Rob’.
+Presumably, this was “Rob.”

 “Hello,” Rush replied.